blambeau/viiite/doc/index.md

 ## Comparing rubies

 Suppose that we want to add a dimension to our benchmarking suite: running it with different ruby versions/implementations.
-The Benchmark approach does not scale really well, because comparing results becomes difficult.
+The Benchmark approach does not scale really well, because comparing results becomes difficult in that case.
 Bench has been designed so that moving forward to more complex benchmarking scenarios remains easy.

 ### Enhancing the benchmark case